JAINA168/TestRepo/readme.md

 >   ```
 > - Make sure the `.github/workflows/sonarqube.yml` refers to this key as needed by your workflow or scanner.
 #### 3. Update `.github/workflows/sonarqube.yml`
-- Edit the workflow file to include the project key and point to the correct secrets.
 - Example snippet to include in your workflow:
  ```yaml
  name: SonarQube Scan with custom action